mozilla/addon-sdk/packages/api-utils/docs/loader.md

         });

-   Use this feature with a great care though, while reusage may sound like compellin idea, it comes with side effect of shared state, which is not that great for many reason.
+   Use this feature with a great care though, while reusage may sound like compelling idea, it comes with side effect of shared state, which is not that great for many reason.
 For example unload of a loader won't trigger unload hooks on pseudo-modules.